D4rkS3c-Group/HiddenEyeReborn/README.md

     <a href="https://www.python.org/dev/peps/pep-0008/"><img title="PEP8" src="https://img.shields.io/badge/code%20style-pep8-blue.svg"></a>
 </p>

-HiddenEye: Reborn is my second try on doing multi-featured tool for human mistakes exploitation.
+`HiddenEye: Reborn` is my second try on doing multi-featured tool for human mistakes exploitation.
-Currently, HE: RE has mainly phishing features.
+Currently, `HE: RE` has mainly phishing features.
 But we are planning on adding more, you can follow development progress by looking at (*REMIND ME TO DO ROADMAP*) or Projects Tab on GitHub

 ## Disclaimer
-The use of the HiddenEye: Reborn and/or its resources is **complete responsibility** of the **end-user**.
+The use of the `HiddenEye: Reborn` and/or its resources is **complete responsibility** of the **end-user**.
-Developers assume **no liabiity** and are **not responsible** for any misuse or damage caused by HiddenEye: Reborn.
+Developers assume **no liabiity** and are **not responsible** for any misuse or damage caused by `HiddenEye: Reborn`.
 Some of your actions may be **illegal** and you **can not** use this software to test someone without **written permission** from person or company.

 ## Installation
-HE: RE is available on PyPI and can be installed using pip:
+`HE: RE` is available on PyPI and can be installed using pip:
 *TO-DO upload to pypi*
 or conda:
 *here goes command*